-T. Shimamoto(1), W. Tanikawa (1), Y. Aizawa (1), H. Kitajima (1), M. Komizo (1), and F. Lehner (2)

-(1) Division of Earth and Planetary Sciences, Graduate School of Science, Kyoto University, Kyoto 606-8502, Japan (shima@kueps.kyoto-u.ac.jp/fax.
-81-75-753-4189)

-(2) Institute of Geology and Paleontology, University of Saltzburg, Hellbrunner Strasse 34, A-5020, Saltburg, Austria
+- T. Shimamoto (1), W. Tanikawa (1), Y. Aizawa (1), M. Komizo (1), H. Kitajima (1) and F. Lehner (2) - (1) Division of Earth and Planetary Sciences, Graduate School of Science, Kyoto University, Kyoto 606-8502, Japan (shima@kueps.kyoto-u.ac.jp/fax.
+81-75-753-4189) - (2) Department of Geography, Geology and Mineralogy, University of Salzburg, Hellbrunner Strasse 34, A-5020, Salzburg, Austria

 We have developed a methodology to determine underground permeability structures and pore-pressure distribution from surface and/or core samples.
 Tertiary to Quaternary sedimentary basins were selected because their history both in space and time is much simpler than that of basement rocks and sedimentary rocks are still undergoing compaction and cementation.
 Our basic strategy has been three-fold: (1) measure transport properties under deep conditions to estimate those properties at depths, (2) measure transport properties for samples collected from all stratigraphic horizons to evaluate long-term cementation empirically, and (3) analyze interacting processes of sedimentation, fluid flow and compaction using measured properties to model the basin development.
 A good example of (2) is the result for Miyazaki Group whose porosity decreases with time; data there can be used to test prediction of the cementation via solution/precipitation processes in the future.
-A highlight result from our basis analysis is the prediction of the development of abnormal pore-pressure in the focal area of Chi-Chi earthquake which agrees nicely with drill hole data.
-Permeability decreases by a few orders of magnitude with increasing overburden pressure, and a good agreement cannot be obtained without taking this into account.